-Microkernels are operating systems that outsource the traditional operating system functionality to ordinary user processes while providing them with mechanisms requisite for implementing it.
 Microkernel-based operating systems come in many different flavours, each having a distinctive set of goals, features and approaches.
-Some of the most often cited reasons for structuring the system as a microkernel is flexibility, security and fault tolerance.
-Many microkernels can take on the role of a hypervisor too.
-Microkernels and their user environments are most often implemented in the C or C++ programming languages with a little bit of assembly, but other implementation languages are possible too.
-In fact, each component of a microkernel-based system can be implemented in a different programming language.
+Some of the most often cited reasons for structuring an operating system as a microkernel is flexibility, modularity, maintainability, safety, security, reliability, certifiability and fault tolerance.
+Many microkernels support real-time constraints and can take on the role of a hypervisor, too.
+Microkernels and their user environments are most often implemented in a system programming language such as C, C++ or Rust with a little bit of assembly, but other implementation languages are possible, too.
+In fact, the modular architecture allows for each component of a microkernel-based operating system to be implemented in a different programming language.

 A UNIX-like microkernel operating system, that runs on x86, x86_64, ECO32 and MMIX.
 It is implemented from scratch and uses nearly no third-party components.
 To fit nicely into the UNIX philosophy, Escape uses a virtual file system to provide drivers and services.
 Both can present themselves as a file system or file to the user. (github.com/Nils-TUD/Escape)